Avatar: The Last Airbender: Synopsis

 A century ago, young Avatar Aang, afraid of his new responsibilities, fled from his home and was forced into the ocean by a storm.
 He encased himself and his sky bison Appa in suspended animation in an iceberg near the South Pole.
 Shortly afterward, Fire Lord Sozin, the ruler of the Fire Nation, launched a world war to expand his nation's empire.
-Knowing that the Avatar must be an Air Nomad, he carried out a genocide against the Air Nomads with the help of a comet enhancing firebenders' power.
+Knowing that the Avatar must be an Air Nomad, he and his army carried out a genocide against the Air Nomads, which he timed with the arrival of a comet that gives firebenders tremendous power.
 A hundred years later, siblings Katara and Sokka, teenagers of the Southern Water Tribe, accidentally discover Aang and revive him.

-In the first season, Aang travels with Katara and Sokka to the Northern Water Tribe so he can learn waterbending and be prepared to defeat the Fire Nation.
-Prince Zuko, the banished son of the current Fire Lord Ozai, pursues them, accompanied by his uncle Iroh, hoping to capture the Avatar in order to restore his honor.
+In the first season, Aang travels with Katara and Sokka to the Northern Water Tribe to learn waterbending and be prepared to defeat the Fire Nation.
+Prince Zuko, the banished son of Fire Lord Ozai, pursues them, accompanied by his uncle Iroh, hoping to capture the Avatar in order to restore his honor.
 Aang is also pursued by Zhao, a Fire Nation admiral aspiring to win Ozai's favor.
 When his navy attacks the Northern Water Tribe, Zhao kills the moon spirit; Yue, the princess of the tribe, sacrifices her life to revive it, and Aang drives off the enemy fleet.

-In the second season, Aang learns earthbending from Toph Beifong, a blind twelve-year-old earthbending prodigy.
-Zuko and Iroh, now fugitives from the Fire Lord, become refugees in the Earth Kingdom, eventually settling in its capital Ba Sing Se.
-Both groups are pursued by Azula, Zuko's younger sister and a firebending prodigy.
-Aang's group travels to Ba Sing Se to seek the Earth King's support for an attack on the Fire Nation timed to an upcoming solar eclipse, during which firebenders will be powerless.
-Azula instigates a coup d'état, bringing the capital under Fire Nation control, and Zuko sides with his sister.
-Aang is fatally wounded by Azula, but he is revived by Katara.
+In the second season, Aang learns earthbending from Toph Beifong, a blind earthbending prodigy.
+Zuko and Iroh become refugees in the Earth Kingdom, eventually settling in its capital Ba Sing Se.
+Aang's group travels to Ba Sing Se to seek the Earth King's support for an attack on the Fire Nation during an upcoming solar eclipse, during which firebenders will be powerless.
+Both groups are pursued by Azula, Zuko's younger sister.
+Azula infiltrates Ba Sing Se and instigates a coup d'état against the Earth King, bringing the capital under Fire Nation control.
+Zuko betrays Iroh and returns to the Fire Nation.

-In the third season, Aang and his allies invade the Fire Nation capital during the solar eclipse, but are forced to retreat.
-Zuko abandons the Fire Nation to join Aang and teach him firebending.
-Aang, raised by monks to respect all life, wrestles with the possibility that he will have to kill Ozai to end the war.
+In the third season, Aang and his allies invade the Fire Nation during the eclipse, but are forced to retreat.
+Zuko abandons the Fire Nation to teach Aang firebending.
+Aang, raised to respect all life, wrestles with the possibility that he will have to kill Ozai to end the war.
 When Sozin's comet returns, Aang confronts Ozai and uses his Avatar powers to strip Ozai of his firebending ability; meanwhile, Aang's friends liberate Ba Sing Se, destroy the Fire Nation airship fleet, and capture Azula.
 Zuko is crowned the new Fire Lord and the war comes to an end.